uob-itservices/as-business-systems-standards/api-standards.md

 TODO

-## Supported methods
+## Supported methods / verbs

 Operations MUST use the proper HTTP methods whenever possible, and operation idempotency MUST be respected.
-HTTP methods are frequently referred to as the HTTP verbs.
-The terms are synonymous in this context, however the HTTP specification uses the term method.

 Below is a list of methods that REST services SHOULD support.
 Not all resources will support all methods, but all resources using the methods below MUST conform to their usage.